bioinformaticsdotca/10_Simple_Rules/rule_1.md

 # Create Your Site Repo on GitHub

-Your site repo will contain all the materials for **creating** your website (style sheets, layouts, etc.).
+Your site repo is just like any other repo you would create.
+What makes it special is that your site repo will contain all the materials for **creating** your website (style sheets, layouts, etc.).

 In an internet browser, go to github.com and log into your account or your organisation account.